cirquit/trdrop/README.md

 #### Update 08.07.2019

 Got the Windows build running!
 Currently restricted by the 32-bit build, hopefully this won't become a problem in the future.
 I also created an overview of the current progress.
+Screenshots will follow when I adapted the window sizes.

 To build on Windows, you need to follow this very much unfinished [DEVELOPMENT.md](DEVELOPMENT.md) guide.